tqzamf/pnx8950-nanoboot/README.md

 ## Installing nanoboot on the Pollinux board

 * build nanoboot (obviously). this is just `make clean all`.
-* solder pin headers onto U11.
+* solder pin headers onto U11. pins 5 ..
+8 should be enough; GND is almost impossible to solder.
-* connect bus pirate. pin 4 is GND, 5 is SDA, 6 is SCL.
+* connect bus pirate. pin 4 is GND, 5 is SDA, 6 is SCL. there's an alternative GND next to the SCARTs.
 * connect to bus pirate: `screen /dev/ttyUSBx 115200`.
-* switch bus pirate to I²C: press `m` to select mode, then follow menu. speed is irrelevant.
+* switch bus pirate to I²C: press `m` to select mode, then follow menu. speed is irrelevant; 400kHz works fine.
-* upload nanoboot: press Ctrl-A `:` then type `exec .!. ./bpsend.pl nanoboot.bp`.
+* upload nanoboot: press Ctrl-A `:` then type `exec .!. ./bpsend.pl nanoboot.bp`. you shouldn't get any NAKs.
-* use a jumper to short U11 pins 7/8. this prevents accidental reprogramming, and keeps the board from wearing out the first EEPROM page.
+* use a jumper to short U11 pins 7/8. this prevents accidental reprogramming, and keeps the board from wearing out the first EEPROM page whenever it boots.
 * press the reset button

 the board is now unbrickable (but not indestructible). the steps above can be repeated easily if the EEPROM does get corrupted. if any further step in the boot chain fails, switch SW1.1 to ON and upload something (probably U-Boot) over Xmodem.

-if the bus pirate shows errors during reprogramming, then probably the boot module hangs and thus the I²C bus is blocked. just hold the reset button during the entire programming process programming and things should work.
+if the bus pirate shows errors during reprogramming, then probably the boot module hangs and thus the I²C bus is blocked. just hold the reset button during the entire programming process and things should work.

 ## Installing U-Boot using nanoboot

 * connect to nanoboot: `screen /dev/ttyUSBx 38400`.
-* switch SW1.1 to ON and press reset. nanoboot should eventually respond with an `X` prompt.
+* switch SW1.1 to ON and press reset. nanoboot should quickly respond with an `X` prompt.
 * upload U-Boot: press Ctrl-A `:` then type `exec !! sx u-boot.ecw`. you'll want to use the one with Linux ECC and proper length in the header.
 * cancel autoboot. if you miss it and it fails to boot, that's fine but don't do a `saveenv` without resetting again.
 * do `mtdparts default` if necessary. it *is* necessary when converting from Windows CE.